jajoosam/libert/README.md

 If you're looking for the Github Page, https://github.com/jajoosam/libert

 ## To-Do
-- Landing Page
-- Search button
+- Adding options for the search can allow the user to disable google books, and maybe even choose lingen mirrors.
 - Full Google API usage, with
   1. User Data
   2. Recommendations
   3. Previews
-- Conversion from and to different ebook formats
+- Conversion from and to different ebook formats - CLI
-- Add to npm registry
+- Add CLI to npm registry, and make a subfolder on this repo for it as well